 Now how could you start with guest posting?
 Research relevant, high authority websites within your industry.
 Once you have the list, offer them a high quality guest post.
 You could also explore co-authoring a research study, putting together a great infographic, and so on.
 To kick things off, I recommend HARO (Help a Reporter Out) to find press great opportunities.

-11. Permanently 301 Redirect to expired product URLs
+11. Add 301 Redirect to Expired Product Pages

 You should permanently redirect expired product pages as this informs search engines that your old content has moved.
 A 301 Redirect is a permanent redirect which passes between 90% to 99% of link juice (ranking power) to the redirected page.